 The disruptions in domestic and international financial markets, and the resulting restrictions on the availability of debt financing, that have prevailed since 2008, have, in our view, continued to create opportunities for the Partnership to acquire tax-exempt mortgage revenue bonds for affordable housing projects as other potential lenders have either reduced their participation in the market or are being forced to liquidate some or all of their existing portfolio investments in order to meet their liquidity needs.
 We believe that this is creating opportunities to acquire existing tax-exempt bonds from distressed holders at attractive yields.
 The Partnership continues to evaluate potential investments in bonds which are available on the secondary market.
 We believe many of these bonds will meet our investment criteria and we believe that we have a unique ability to analyze and close on these opportunities while maintaining our ability and willingness to also participate in primary market transactions.
-In addition, we are also evaluating opportunities in the current market to acquire new classes of tax-exempt investments, like the PHC Certificates, must be rated in one of the four highest rating categories by at least one nationally recognized securities rating agency, but will not necessarily be secured by multifamily real estate.
+In addition, we are also evaluating opportunities in the current market to acquire new classes of tax-exempt investments that may improve the overall return, liquidity, and credit profile of the Partnership's investment portfolio.
+These tax-exempt investments, like the PHC Certificates, must be rated in one of the four highest rating categories by at least one nationally recognized securities rating agency, but will not necessarily be secured by multifamily real estate.
 The decision of the Partnership to acquire any alternative class of tax-exempt investments will depend on a number of factors, including our ability to finance these assets.